kirenz/ds-python/docs/data.md

 - `transform()`, and
 - `fit_transform()`.

-You find a code template to build your own functions [here](https://github.com/scikit-learn-contrib/project-template/blob/master/skltemplate/_template.py)):
+You find a code template to build your own functions [here](https://github.com/scikit-learn-contrib/project-template/blob/master/skltemplate/_template.py):
-)(see `class TemplateTransformer(TransformerMixin, BaseEstimator)`).
+(see `class TemplateTransformer(TransformerMixin, BaseEstimator)`).
 Note that you get the `fit_transform` automatically by simply adding TransformerMixin as a base class.
 If you add BaseEstimator as a base class (and avoid *args and **kargs in your constructor), you will also get two extra methods [(get_params() and set_params())](https://scikit-learn.org/stable/developers/develop.html#get-params-and-set-params) that will be useful for automatic hyperparameter tuning.